-There have been many great MMA fighters throughout the years but the question on everyone's mind is the same, who is the greatest MMA fighter of all time?
-This question is very difficult to answer and there is no one way to classify such a position.
+There have been many great MMA fighters throughout the years but the question everyone makes is the same, who is the greatest MMA fighter of all time?
+Of course, it's not that simple to answer.
+But here, we'll try to rank the best 25.

-For our ranking we considered many different things like the fighters competition, accomplishments, and how good they really were at their prime.
-Fighters with titles in multiple divisions and with a bigger number of fights also have the upper hand over others in this list.
+For our ranking we considered different factors, including the fighters' competition, accomplishments, and how good they really were in their prime.
+Those with titles in multiple divisions and more fights under their belts also have the upper hand on this list.

-Many fighters on this list also fought way past their prime and quickly declined but we are mostly focused on the skill, wins, and competition of these fighters at their best.
+Some fighters on the list may be well past their prime but we are mostly focused on the skill, wins, and competition when they were at their best.
 Let's go ahead and take a look at the top 25 greatest MMA fighters of all time!

 25. Valentina Shevchenko

-Valentina Shevchenko is quite possibly the most elite female striker in the history of MMA.
+It's safe to say Valentina Shevchenko is the greatest female striker in the history of MMA.
 Shevchenko has a long history of winning world championships in Muay Thai as she has won 8 gold medals and one silver while representing both Kyrgyzstan and Peru.

 Shevchenko has defeated the likes of Holly Holm, Julianna Pena, and Jessica Eye.
-She is intimidating and quite possibly the best female striker the MMA has ever seen.
+She is intimidating and arguably the best female striker the MMA has ever seen.
+Unlike other fighters, she prefers to counter attack rathern than go for an aggresive style.
+When attacking, Shevchenko loves to use two-punch combinations.

 24. Antonio Nogueira